dhipa2poltak/CaseStudy123-Android/README.md

 1. Open Terminal then move to "root_project" directory.
 2. type "./gradlew codeCoverModules allDebugCodeCoverage" (enter), wait until finish executing.

-The report file will be located in "root_project/build/reports/jacoco/allDebugCoverage/html/index.html", open it using browser.
+The report file will be located in "root_project/build/reports/jacoco/allDebugCoverage/html/index.html", open it with browser.

 **Caution:**
 **Later I will add more unit tests to increase the code coverage value.**